The Wisdom of Wuji

 "無極而太極。太極動而生陽,靜而生陰。"

-From the infinite stillness of Wuji emerges the dynamic balance of Taiji.
-This ancient wisdom teaches us that true strength flows not from force, but from understanding the profound harmony between stillness and movement, emptiness and fullness, yielding and advancing.
+From the infinite stillness of Wuji arises the dynamic harmony of Tai Chi.
+This timeless teaching shows us that true strength comes not from force, but from balance — between stillness and movement, fullness and emptiness, yielding and advancing.

 Mindful Practice